sanfilippopablo/react-swipeable-routes/README.md

 export default App;
 ```

-Unlike, react-router, with react-swipeable-routes all routes have to be rendered at all times.
+Unlike react-router, with react-swipeable-routes all routes have to be rendered at all times.
 Because of that, unlike react-router, in which your component gets a match object only if there was a match, here your rendered component will always receive a `match` prop with same structure as the `match` prop in react-router except for one difference: it includes a type object indicating what type of match it is:

-* `none`: The view was never rendered and its parameters are the specified defaults.
+- `none`: The view was never rendered and its parameters are the specified defaults.
-* `outOfView`: The view has different parameters than default, but it's currently out of the screen.
+- `outOfView`: The view has different parameters than default, but it's currently out of the screen.
-* `full`: The view is currently on screen an it has different parameters than default.
+- `full`: The view is currently on screen an it has different parameters than default.